Jamie Bloem: Rugby union

 Bloem has also had spells with rugby union sides; Halifax RUFC, Thornensians RUFC (Thorne, Doncaster), and Old Brodleians RUFC (Hipperholme, Halifax, West Yorkshire), whom he took to their first promotion in 75 years, he transferred to Old Rishworthians RUFC (Rishworth, Halifax, West Yorkshire) as player-coach for the 2007–08 season, he was the top point scorer for Old Rishworthians in 2007–08, breaking the club record with 375 points in the season, he became player-coach at Halifax Vandals RUFC at the start of the 2013–2014 season.

 Later years

 Bloem became a BBC radio rugby league sports summariser, and a rugby league referee and controlled the Nordic Cup match between Norway and Sweden at Partille Ground (Spartacus Rugby Club), Gothenburg on Saturday 30 October 2010.

-Wrongly accused
+Personal life

+Bloem was born in Melbourne, Victoria, Australia to Scottish and South African parents, his twin sister died at the age of six weeks.
+He was brought up in apartheid-torn South Africa on a military base where his father was stationed.
+Bloems father died in action when he was 15.

+After retiring from rugby Bloem set up a landscape gardening business in Halifax, West Yorkshire.

-Jamie Bloem was wrongly accused of having sex with a minor, the charge was found to be completely without foundation.
+Bloem was wrongly accused of having sex with a minor, the charge was found to be completely without foundation.